Skip to Content

 Using Scissors or Hand Pruners for Harvest

-Follow these simple steps for perfect pruning:
+Follow these easy steps for seamless harvesting:

 Tips for Harvesting by Touch